-days/week - needs to be assessed on a day by day basis.
-Stagger time for arriving at work to help minimise contact.
-Also stagger breaks.
-Reduce occupancy in room to allow for appropriate physical distancing around each workspace.
-A full audit of revised room occupancy levels has been undertaken and will be made available to staff and line managers as part of the return to campus process.
-Ensure each employee has a workspace (need to allocate & provide necessary cleaning materials - min wipe down area before and at end of day.
-Wash hands on a frequent basis) Suggestion of signing in/log sheet so can record who was using the area so can trace others if need to do so (see 10) Identify a separate entrance and exit to the space if possible or identify a suitable system to avoid close contact Remind employees to stay home if symptomatic and/or comply with any NHS Test and Trace requirments.
-Employees on campus may need to be supervised to ensure they adhere to the controls in place Remind employees not to share equipment, food, peripherals Discourage social interaction which cannot be carried out safely Encourage employees to take suitable breaks alone or whilst practising physical distancing Activities should be scheduled so that time spent by staff in proximity is minimised Reduce access through measures such as staggered shifts and different working times Where possible the number of people each person has contact with should be reduced by using "fixed teams or partnering" (so each person works with only a few others).
-Completion of the reorientation module and subsequent declaration makes clear the requirements of each staff member in terms of their personal responsibility.
-Guidance on working from home may change with updates to Government guidance.
-2.Use of communal spaces Spread of Covid-19 among team 5 3 Implement social distancing: Identify a separate entrance and exit to communal spaces if possible Consider clear pathways and potentially one-way routes around communal areas - demarcate using signage and barriers Provide simple induction to remind employees of personal hygiene measures before and after every visit to the toilet, access to fresh water, printer area (recommend minimise printing to reduce risk of infection.
-If used will need to wipe down screen after use) or other communal areas Increase frequency of cleaning in communal areas e.g. corridors, doors, toilets Remind employees to stay home if symptomatic or have come in contact with someone who has been symptomatic within the past few days - 2-week isolation should be observed in case of the latter.
-Supervise employees in communal areas to ensure social distancing is observed 6 Consider the provision of separate facilities for employees at higher risk.
-Consider keeping doors open (where fire safety requirements permit) to reduce need to touch doors after washing hands.
-Consider alternating the use of facilities to enable increased cleaning.
-Remind employees that they cannot use communal kitchen areas without cleaning the space after use.
+University Ensure each employee has a workspace (need to allocate & provide necessary cleaning materials - min wipe down area before and at end of day.
+Wash hands on a frequent basis) Signing in/log sheet to record who was using the area in order to trace others if need to do so (see 10) Identify a separate entrance and exit to the space if possible or identify a suitable system to avoid close contact Employees to stay home if symptomatic and/or comply with any NHS Test and Trace requirements.
+Employees on campus may need to be supervised to ensure they adhere to the controls in place Remind employees not to share equipment, food, peripherals No social interaction which cannot be carried out safely Employees to take suitable breaks alone or whilst practising physical distancing Activities to be scheduled so that time spent by staff in proximity is minimised Reduce access through measures such as staggered shifts and different working times The number of people each person has contact with should be reduced by using "fixed teams or partnering" (so each person works with only a few others). activity will continue on campus this will include the limited amount of face-to-face education that we are permitted to undertake, providing support to students, providing our on-campus Covid testing facility in a reduced capacity, and general maintenance issues.
+Enforce mandatory requirement for wearing face coverings in all BU buildings - see also section 9.
+ALL references to physical distancing are routinely set at 2m intervals.
+For any situations on campus where a 2m physical distance cannot be achieved, (as an absolute exception and only to link with relevant industry requirements) mandatory use of face coverings of a suitable standard (2+ layers) must be in place.
+From 21 January 2021 - mandatory requirement for wearing face coverings to include all BU buildings.
+From 1 February 2021 - availability of increased protection face masks for all staff working on campus.
+(FFP2) 2.Use of communal spaces Spread of Covid-19 among team 5 3 15 Implement social distancing: Identify a separate entrance and exit to communal spaces if possible Consider clear pathways and potentially one-way routes around communal areas - demarcate using signage and barriers Provide simple induction to remind employees of personal hygiene measures before and after every visit to the toilet, access to fresh water, printer area (recommend minimise printing to reduce risk of infection.
+If used will need to wipe down screen after use) or other communal areas Increase frequency of cleaning in communal areas e.g. corridors, doors, toilets Instruct employees to stay home if symptomatic or have come in contact with someone who has been symptomatic within the pastfew days - 10 day isolation should be observed in case of the latter.
+Supervise employees in communal areas to ensure social distancing is observed Instruct employees to bring in their own food as food preparation in kitchens will not be permitted.
+2 3 Consider the provision of separate facilities for employees at higher risk.
+Doors to be kept open (where fire safety requirements permit) to reduce need to touch doors after washing hands.
+Alternate the use of facilities to enable increased cleaning.
+Remind and instruct employees that they cannot use communal kitchen areas without cleaning the space after use.

-This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020.
+This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020 and last updated on 6 January 2021.